bertvv/ansible-role-dhcp/README.md

 # Ansible role `dhcp`

+> **Notice.**
+>
+> Unfortunately, I haven't had time to maintain this role for a few years now.
+Therefore, I think that the only honest decision is to archive this repository.
+In addition, ISC DHCP itself is considered EOL, so we all should probably move to alternatives...
+> My sincere thanks to all contributers.
+The code will remain public, so feel free to fork and maintain your own version.

 Ansible role for setting up ISC DHCPD.
 The responsibilities of this role are to install packages and manage the configuration ([dhcpd.conf(5)](http://linux.die.net/man/5/dhcpd.conf)).
 Managing the firewall configuration is NOT a concern of this role.
 You can do this in your local playbook, or use another role (e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base).

 Refer to the [change log](CHANGELOG.md) for notable changes in each release.